Writing evil characters guide

 There's far more to this of course, but those details'd require a far more in depth guide.
 The main point is that both these archetypes work great and are worth investigating when writing a villain.
 One reason why they work so well is because both psychopaths and sociopaths are often charming and capable of manipulating the feelings of others because they don't feel feelings like regular people do.

-This alone makes for an interesting villain to some extend as the hidden evil behind the charismatic persona opens up a wide range of opportunities for tension, reveal and other elements to play around with in a story.
+This alone makes for an interesting villain to some extent as the hidden evil behind the charismatic persona opens up a wide range of opportunities for tension, reveal and other elements to play around with in a story.
 Plus by building upon the stereotypical psychopath or sociopath you potentially create a unique and interesting character, like Hannibal Lecter.

 They're people too